Facebook blocks data group tied to 2016 Trump campaign

 Cambridge Analytica argues they violated no laws in obtaining the data under British policy, under which they considered themselves as qualifying under the provisions.

-"Under Section 55 of the Data Protection Act...a criminal offense has not been committed if a person has acted in the reasonable belief that he had in law the right to obtain data," the Cambridge Anaytica spokesman said.
-"GSR was a company led by a seemingly reputable academic at an internationally renowned institution who made explicit contractual commitments to us regarding the its legal authority to license data to SCL Elections," they said.
+"Under Section 55 of the Data Protection Act ... a criminal offense has not been committed if a person has acted in the reasonable belief that he had in law the right to obtain data," the Cambridge Analytica spokesman said.
+"GSR was a company led by a seemingly reputable academic at an internationally renowned institution who made explicit contractual commitments to us regarding the its legal authority to license data to SCL Elections."

 "It would be entirely incorrect to attempt to claim that SCL Elections illegally acquired Facebook data," the spokesman added.